kjaymiller/Productivity-in-Tech-frozen/content/pages/memberships.md

 },
 type: "request",
 spk: "pk_live_kDLC8qiW74z3zUMfXQBjEfjD",
-forceCard : true, //set to true if you want credit card to be a required field for the customer setPassword : true, //set to true if you want customer to fill out a password })
+hideSummary: true, // Hides the summary on the side forceCard : true, //set to true if you want credit card to be a required field for the customer setPassword : true, //set to true if you want customer to fill out a password })